 1) You aren’t following instructions: Read the entire job description.
 A good employer spends a great deal of time thinking about the position they need and what qualifications the person needs to have.
-If they have asked for a cover letter telling you why you would be a great fit for the company, don’t just send your resume.
+If the empoloyer has asked for a cover letter stating why you would be a great fit for the company, don’t just send your resume.

 2)You aren’t addressing your cover letter to a specific person: With so many resources at our fingertips, it is inexcusable to not address your cover letter or email to a specific person’s name—especially if you are applying at a small company like my boutique PR firm.
 I list my entire company’s bios complete with photos on our website.
 If you go on our Instagram, it would be very easy to figure out who makes the decisions.
 If you are applying at a huge company, it is more forgiveable to not know, but LinkedIn makes it relatively easy to find who you are looking for these days.

 3) You don’t meet the qualifications needed: If you have no PR experience, but 1-2 years of experience is required, don’t waste someone’s time applying for jobs that you aren’t qualified to do.
+Unless the job description states otherwise, 1-2 years of experience also means working full time in that field beyond an internship.
 If you aren’t sure if you are qualified, use Google to help you research job descriptions to find out.

-4) Focus on you job experience, not your personality: While it’s great to incorporate some of your personality into your cover letter, the bulk of it should showcase your experience and what makes you the best person for the job.
+4) Focus on your job experience and the value you will bring, not your personality: While it’s great to incorporate some of your personality into your cover letter, the bulk of it should showcase your experience and what qualities you will bring to the position.
 Everyone says they are a team player.
 Everyone says they are meticulous.
 I want to know what experience you have that qualifies you to do the specific job, which leads me to…

 5) You aren’t researching the company: Anyone who sends me a generic cover letter is an automatic no. PR requires savviness, attention to detail, and resourcefulness.
 I know it’s tough out there trying to find a job, but you don’t just want any job.
 Make finding a job your full time job.
 Spend at least 30 minutes researching the top companies you want to work for and make it clear in your cover letter that you understand what the company does, who they represent and why you would like to join the team.
 Get specific.
 If you do this, you will be wayyyyy ahead of your competitors